 A passionate believer in the power of classical music to change lives, Helen is a board member for Orchestras Live and chairs the Finance Committee.
 Orchestras Live believe orchestras are for everyone and that live orchestral music has the power to inspire people for a lifetime.
 Working across England, Orchestras Live connect communities with world class orchestral experiences delivered by renowned professional orchestras.

-A qualified accountant, Helen brings a wealth of leadership, strategic and financial management expertise from her experience working in senior management roles in the corporate sector prior to pursuing her vocation as a conductor.
+Helen brings a wealth of leadership, strategic and financial management expertise from her experience working in senior management roles as a qualified accountant in the corporate sector prior to pursuing her vocation as a conductor.
 She also brings insight from the not for profit sector most recently as Chair of Lancashire Mind working to support positive mental health and wellbeing across Lancashire.

 Helen is also a regular podcast contributor to Operacast covering the latest opera news, reviews and general chat from the opera world.
 She appeared on a panel for the Royal Philharmonic Society exploring the impact of the pandemic on the lives and work of classical musicians.